yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

 [Auto IGNORE where the share balance (by security) of selected txns to move is negative?]
 Validation ensures that the total share balance (per security) of transactions being moved is not negative.
 It also ensures that the move would not leave the source account with a negative share balance (per security).
 This option allows you to force the move to occur.
+Note: When highlighting one or more transactions in a Source account, for a given security, the total number of shares of all selected Buy plus all selected Sell transactions must not be negative or the move will be blocked by ‘a negative share balances FAILED VALIDATION’.
+The move will blocked even if after the move the resultant number of shares would have been positive in both Source and Target accounts.
+Select this option to allow the move.

 [Auto IGNORE any differences between Avg Cst & LOT Control flags and Merge anyway?]                                (^^1) Validation ensures that the source and target securities have the same cost basis setting.
 This option allows you to